 Don’t Chart or Analyze With Micro Contracts

 In terms of the volume profile, the micro contracts will not give you a perfectly accurate representation.
-Certain high and low-volume areas are going to be different on a micro contract compared to a full size contract.
+Certain high and low-volume areas will be different on a micro contract compared to a full-size contract.

 Fees and Commissions Will Be More, but It’s Worth It

-One downside with trading micros is that the expense that comes with the transactions will be greater than if you were to trade a full contract.
-When you understand what the tick value is between a full contract and a micro contract, you will figure out with accuracy that trading micro contracts is about 3x more expensive than trading full contracts.
+One downside with trading micros is that the expense associated with the transactions will be greater than if you were to trade a full contract.
+When you understand the tick value between a full contract and a micro contract, you will figure out with accuracy that trading micro contracts is about 3x more expensive than trading full contracts.

 However, as the popularity of trading micro contracts increases over time, it is safe to assume that the gap between expenses will narrow.
 Of course, these expenses will come in the form of fees and commissions.

-Even considering the extra fees and commissions that come with micro contracts, they are still worth it to trade.
+Even considering the extra fees and commissions that come with micro contracts, they are still worth trading.
 The ability to access a superior product like the futures market with a small amount of capital makes the commissions worth it and leaves you with nothing to complain about.

-Another important point is that the extra fees and commissions won’t make a big difference at a small scale, but they will as trading scales up.
-For example, if you were trying to trade 70-80 micro contracts at the same time, you would run into some issues with the fees and commissions.
-As your trading business or account scales up, you shouldn’t be using micros anymore and you can transition into full contracts.
+Another important point is that the extra fees and commissions won’t make a big difference on a small scale, but they will as trading scales up.
+For example, if you were trying to trade 70-80 micro contracts simultaneously, you would run into some issues with the fees and commissions.
+As your trading business or account scales up, you shouldn’t be using micros anymore, and you can transition into full contracts.

 The Bottom Line

 Micro contracts may seem intimidating at first, but really they’re just a way to get a small amount of exposure to a superior product, such as the futures market.
 Micro e-mini futures are 1/10th the size of the full contracts and allow you to trade the futures without taking on too much exposure.